vaioco/vaioco.github.io/_posts/Java/2016-04-16-phosphor-data-flow-tainting.markdown

 [...]
 {% endhighlight %}

-However, accessing to Jenkins web-dashboard a lots of error messagges are printed in the console, and also the dashboard is not fully accessible (stacktrace errors are printed in the web page)
+However, accessing to Jenkins web-dashboard a lots of error messages are printed in the console, and also the dashboard is not fully accessible (stacktrace errors are printed in the web page)

 # USING MULTITAINT